-This pays out a lump sum or a regular payment, helping you cover a mortgage or other expenses, if you suffer from one of the illnesses or injuries specified in your policy, for example heart attack, stroke and certain types of cancer.
+This pays out a lump sum or a regular payment if you suffer from one of the illnesses or injuries listed in your policy, for example heart attack, stroke and certain types of cancer.

-It can help if you couldn't support yourself or your dependents if you were too ill to work
+It can help if you couldn't support yourself or your dependants because you were too ill to work.
+For example, the payment can cover mortgage costs or other expenses that you may find difficult to meet insurance' on noneyadviceservice.org.uk